 School’s out for summer!
 Are you ready?
 All across the country schools are beginning to let out for summer vacation.
 While this brings joy to some, it also sparks fear and frustration in others.
 What am I going to do with my kids all day?
 How am I going to deal with their bickering and complaining?
 When will I have time to get MY stuff done?

 I always enjoyed summer vacation with my children.
 A big part of that likely had to do with the fact that I worked in the school district, and it was my summer vacation as well.
 However, by summer’s end even *I* was ready to get back to school, so I understand where these weary parents are coming from.

 Summer doesn’t have to be a constant struggle with your children.
 Here are some things I learned over the years of being home, and working in the school district that will help you keep your sanity and allow you and your children to have a more successful summer together.

-- Plan activities.
-Maybe on Tuesday afternoon you are going to go the library.
-Or Wednesday mornings are going to be trips to the lake/pool/park.
+Maybe on Tuesday afternoon, you’re going to the library.
+Or Wednesday mornings take trips to the lake/pool/park.
 Build regular and recurring activities into your week that will give your kids something to look forward to.
-Likewise, plan special activities that you can put on your summer calendar that build excitement like a trip to visit relatives, or a camping trip, or the county fair.
+Likewise, plan special activities that you can put on your summer calendar that build excitement like a trip to visit relatives, a camping trip, or the county fair.

 5. Let them be bored.

 Finally, post a sign in your house that says, “I’m bored = chores.”
 Kids need time to be bored because it allows them to use their imaginations to do creative activities.
 They will write, engage in creative play, or figure out something that will get them out of their slump.
 It’s not your job to keep your children entertained all summer.
 And, if they honestly can’t beat that slump and decide they’re bored and chores beat all the alternatives, then let them help out.
 Chores build responsibility and they get to spend quality time with you.